pgjdbc/www/download.md

 <a name="about"></a>
 ## About

-Binary JAR file downloads of the JDBC driver are available here.
+Binary JAR file downloads of the JDBC driver are available here and the current version with [Maven Repository](http://mvnrepository.com/artifact/org.postgresql).
 Because Java is platform neutral, it is a simple process of just downloading the appropriate JAR file and dropping it into your classpath.
 Source versions are also available here for recent